ciiram/indaba-maker-session-2019/README.md

 ## Data Analysis
 We will now get the data into a Jupyter notebook and perform some visualisation and analysis.
 We will work in the same virtual environment.

-1. Activate the environment (
+1. Activate the environment (On Linux
 `source ttn/bin/activate`
 On Windows
 `ttn\Scripts\activate.bat`)